*If your integration is already configured and you want to learn about the actual usage of the integration, please go here*

 PractiTest’s integration with JIRA Cloud, enables a seamless workflow and better test management for the entire QA process.
 After a simple configuration process, PractiTest allows you to manage and present any issues or requirements created in JIRA, as well as generate issues into JIRA.
 The Integration is continuously and automatically updated between the two, allowing a single, uniform view covering requirements, tests, and issues.
 Comprehensive Test Execution reports including test runs and issues detected during the process can be easily generated.

-Note: The two-way integration is supported only under PractiTest’s Enterprise and Unlimited licenses
+Note: The two-way integration is supported only under PractiTest’s Enterprise and Ultimate licenses

 Table of Contents